jackyzha0/jackyzha0.github.io/content/posts/play.md

 Yet this definition still seems inadequate.
 What separates work from play?
 Are they mutually exclusive?
 What about those who cannot afford time out of their day to do anything *but work*?
 Those who play games professionally?

-Here, I turn to Odell's [*How to do Nothing*](thoughts/books/how-to-do-nothing.md) and Suit's [*The Grasshopper: Games, Life, and Utopia*](thoughts/books/grasshopper.md) to further explore this definition.
+Here, I turn to Odell's [*How to Do Nothing*](thoughts/books/how-to-do-nothing.md) and Suit's [*The Grasshopper: Games, Life, and Utopia*](thoughts/books/grasshopper.md) to further explore this definition.

-## How to do Nothing
+## How to Do Nothing
-Odell's main tenet of her book is quite literally the title: how to do nothing. *How to do Nothing* focuses on resisting the current attention economy.
+Odell's main tenet of her book is quite literally the title: how to do nothing. *How to Do Nothing* focuses on resisting the current attention economy.
 The act of doing nothing "in opposition to a productivity-obsessed environment" can help restore communities, both locally and beyond.

 *Nothing*, in this case, refers not to actually doing nothing but rather to not participating in the [attention economy](thoughts/attention-economy.md) and hustle culture, *i.e.* doing nothing productive.